ArieKnoester/build-flask-APIs-exercise/README.md

 # build-flask-APIs-exercise

-Work in progress.

 ## Description:
 A python course exercise on building API endpoints within Flask.
+Endpoints were tested in Postman.
+All endpoints which are not GET or POST will not work in a browser.